PEI-Education/Main-Customizations-Plug-in/README.md

 ### Power Teacher

-- **Home page** - Removes silverware icon from PowerTeacher homepage.
+- **Home page** - Adds the current cycle day in the upper right hand corner of the homepage.
+Removes silverware icon from PowerTeacher homepage.
 In version 22.5+ also removes the related header from the table.
 - **Single Day Attendance** - Add Special Programs alert with PEI modifications.

 #### Studentpages